About Me

 Your Profile Picture

 Before joining Harvard, I earned degrees from the University of Oxford (MSc in Statistical Science), ETH Zurich (MSc in Applied Mathematics), and the University of Vienna (BSc in Mathematics).
-I also worked full-time as a Data Scientist at QuantCo, a consulting firm specializing in Statistical Machine Learning.
-Prior to my academic journey, I served in the Austrian Armed Forces, where I underwent training to become an army officer.
+I also worked full-time as a Data Scientist at QuantCo, focusing on statistical machine learning and pricing.
+Prior to my academic journey, I served in the Austrian Armed Forces, where I trained to become an army officer.

 Research